Salt is cheap and readily available and is also easy to use. However, not all of them will give you the best result. So, does salt kill bed bugs?

 Salt and Baking Soda on Bed Bugs

 The chances are that you have heard about using salt and baking soda to kill bed bugs.
-For a long time, people have used salt and baking soda to do some cleaning around the house.
+For a long time, people have used salt and baking soda to clean around the house.
 Some also use it to clean their teeth.

 The idea in this belief is that salt and baking soda can be used to suck moisture from the body of bed bugs to kill them.
 However, this cannot happen as long as their waxy shell is not broken into.
 Sadly, baking soda does not have the right texture.
 Hence it cannot do that.

 Also, there is nothing so special in the mixture than just baking soda.
-Mixing salt and baking soda does not improve anything or create a special mix that can be great to kill bed bugs.
+Mixing salt and baking soda does not improve anything or create a special mix that can kill bed bugs.

 Related: Best Bed Bug Steamers